lazd/DOMly/README.md

-# ATML
+# DOMly
 > An insanely fast client-side templating language

-ATML uses `createElement` statements to render templates in the browser up to **7 times faster** than [doT] and [Handlebars].
+DOMly uses `cloneNode` and `createElement` to render templates in the browser up to **7 times faster** than [doT] and [Handlebars].

+DOMly is named after [Dolly the sheep][Dolly], the first mammal to be cloned.

 ## Example

-ATML's syntax is simply HTML with a few special elements and attribute prefixes thrown in, with Mustache-like syntax for variable substitution and method invocation.
+DOMly's syntax is simply HTML with a few special elements and attribute prefixes thrown in, with Mustache-like syntax for variable substitution and method invocation.

 ```html
 <div>